 Sites with accessibility information and guidance

-There are numerous websites that offer guidance and best practices on web-based colors and design.
-More importantly, many countries have websites that offer guidelines and recommendations and, in some cases, their accessibility laws apply to web-based collateral used in certain scenarios.
+More importantly, many governments have websites that offer not only guidelines and recommendations, but information about their accessibility regulations and how such regulations apply to web-based collateral used in certain scenarios.

 Government sites